-With the help of such institutions, it can be ensured that the economy develops without any hindrance and also to look after those social welfare programmers are well implemented.
+With the help of such institutions, it can be ensured that the economy develops without any hindrance and also to look after those social welfare programs are well implemented.
 These institutions work on an approach that is more localized and addresses societal needs.

-Such charitable institutions are provided with the tax exemptions from the side of the government along with a bundle of incentives.
+Such charitable institutions are provided with tax exemptions from the side of the government along with a bundle of incentives.

-Charitable Institutions: Is There any Income Tax?
+Charitable Institutions: Is There Any Income Tax?

 With respect to the income associated with the charitable trust, given below is the income tax that becomes applicable in relation to such income:

-- First category of the income talks about the contributions made on a voluntary basis or that of the donations.
+- First category of income talks about the contributions made on a voluntary basis or of donations.
 The taxability stands as being exempted in case of the voluntary contributions having a specific direction and that intends to be a part of a trust.
-On the other hand the taxability is very much a part of the income that is derived from property as held under the trust, this is with respect to those voluntary contributions that have no scope of any specific direction.
+On the other hand, the taxability is very much a part of the income that is derived from property as held under the trust, this is with respect to those voluntary contributions that have no scope of any specific direction.

-- This category embraces the income which is derived from property as held under the trust which holds the intention to promote the area of international welfare wherein there is presence of Indian interest.
+- This category embraces the income which is derived from property as held under the trust which holds the intention to promote the area of international welfare wherein there is a presence of Indian interest.
 In this case the taxability is totally exempted.
 Further, in accordance with the order of the CBDT which can either by way of special order or that of the general one, such income would not stand to be included under the umbrella of total income that the trust has.